Rares-creator/spring-boot/README.md

-If you want to see the application and interact with it, please access http://localhost:8080/template.jsf .
+'If you want to see the application and interact with it, please access http://localhost:8080/template.jsf .'

 ATTENTION: I do not recommend this example anymore!
 Better use [JoinFaces](http://joinfaces.org/)